hanatos/vkdt/src/pipe/modules/readme.md

-# modules in the image processing graph
+# module reference documentation

 image processing is done in a DAG with potentially multiple sources and multiple sinks. the graph does in fact not strictly have to be acyclic, we allow `feedback` connectors for iterative/multi-frame execution.

 ## list of modules
-it follows the current list of available modules.
+it follows the reference documentation of available modules, grouped into categories.

 **input**